p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

     az extension add --name spring
     ```

-1. To change the directory to the sample app repository to your shell, run the following command in the bash shell pane:
+1. To change the directory to the sample app repository in your shell, run the following command in the Bash shell pane:

     ```shell
       cd source-code/acme-fitness-store